 Conversely, if your camera’s real / native ISO range is from ISO 200 to ISO 3200, you’ll want to use something like ISO 3200 rather than brightening an ISO 200 file in Lightroom (see below on what “brightening” in Lightroom refers to).
 Specifically, the benefit here is that you won’t amplify any back-end read noise at ISO 3200, while you would if you brightened the ISO 200 photo!
 You’ll also get more dynamic range, since back-end read noise is like a low-lying grain across your whole photo, most visible (percentage-wise) in your shadow regions.

 Hopefully, this clears things up.
 The reason why “simulated” ISO values are simulated in the first place is because they don’t perform any additional analog amplification, only digital.
 Analog amplification is great because it doesn’t amplify back-end read noise — but digital amplification does, since it’s the last step of the process.
-Digital amplification in-camera is no different from digital amplification by brightening the photo in Lightroom, except that decreases your dynamic range and makes it harder to retain detail in the highlights.
+Digital amplification in-camera is no different from digital amplification by brightening the photo in Lightroom, except that the former decreases your dynamic range and makes it harder to retain detail in the highlights.

 And that’s what makes an ISO simulated.